nmarsollier/viaduct/demoapps/starwars/README.md

 A comprehensive GraphQL API demo showcasing Viaduct's custom directives, batch resolvers, and performance optimizations using Star Wars data.

+## Requirements

+- Java JDK 21 is installed
+- JAVA_HOME environment variable is set correctly or `java` is in classpath

 ## Quick Start

 For more information, check out the [Viaduct Getting Started](https://airbnb.io/viaduct/docs/getting_started/) docs